nevilpaul/encrypt-jwt-cookie/README.md

 # encrypt-jwt-cookie

+<p>This is a testing encryption code that encrypts and decrypt id that you store as cookie does not display user id and its not an md5 value but encrypts ID</p>

+>Note this is under development but encryption and decryption are now working correctly as expected only numbers can be encrypted encrypt any user id or number you want.

 ## install
 <p>The source is available for download from GitHub.
 Alternatively, you can install using npm (Node Package Manager):</p>